-- 4. Students may also fulfill credit requirements in the following ways: - a. transfer up to 9 credits for equivalent courses from an accredited institution; - b. credit earned by means of AP, IB, or other nationally approved examination programs; - c. or by waiver examinations such as SAT II or ACT subject tests, except in foreign languages.
-(See Advanced Standing and Advanced Placement under Admissions in the GW Undergraduate Bulletin); - 5.
-Two courses that are related in subject matter may not be taken to fulfill a requirement (Consult the GW Undergraduate Bulletin in the Course Instruction section to identify courses that are equivalent); - 6.
+- 4. Students may also fulfill credit requirements in the following ways: - a. transfer up to 9 credits for equivalent courses from an accredited institution, outside of a semester-long abroad program; - b. credit earned by means of AP, IB, or other nationally approved examination programs; - 5.
+Two courses that are related in subject matter may not be taken to fulfill a requirement (Consult the GW Bulletin in the Course Instruction section to identify courses that are equivalent); - 6.
 Students may not take required courses for the major outside of GW except with permission of the Director of the Undergraduate Program in Public Health.
-Permission will only be granted if there are strong extenuating circumstances that calls for an exception to this policy. - 7.
+Permission will only be granted if there are strong extenuating circumstances that call for an exception to this policy. - 7.
 Students may not apply more than 9 elective credits from approved study abroad programs or non-GW domestic classes to their major.
-Please consult the approved course list on SPH website, BSPH program page, which can be found at http://publichealth.gwu.edu/programs/public-health-bs. - 8.
-It is the student's responsibility to understand the degree requirements and follow them for on-time graduation. - 9.
+Please consult the approved course list maintained by the Office for Study Abroad. - 8.
+It is the student's responsibility to understand the degree requirements and follow them for timely graduation and completion of the degree. - 9.
 Comply with policies and procedures as outlined in the Milken Institute SPH Student Handbook and the GW University Bulletin.
-Pay particular attention to the Milken Institute SPH requirements to complete human research training, to complete 8 hours of professional enhancement activities, and to pass the Academic Integrity Quiz.
+Pay particular attention to the Milken Institute SPH requirements to complete human research training (CITI Training), to complete 8 hours of professional enhancement activities, and to pass the Academic Integrity Quiz.